 Nominee means Cede & Co., as nominee of DTC, the initial Securities Depository for the Bonds, and any successor nominee of DTC and, if another Securities Depository replaces DTC as Securities Depository hereunder, any nominee of such substitute Securities Depository.

+Non-Proceed Percentage means the percentage of a Pledged Project Obligation identified by the Board from time to time as the Non-Proceed Percentage.

 Outstanding, when used with reference to Series, means, as of any particular date, the aggregate of all Bonds of such Series authenticated and delivered under this Master Trust Indenture, except:

 (a) Bonds cancelled by the Trustee or delivered to the Trustee for cancellation at or prior to such date;